michaelbrawer/heart-bleep/README.md

 ---

 ### Future Enhancements:
 - I'd still like to get WebMidi cooking in this app...
-Building in a sprint, I found myself in a place facing a fork in the road development-wise; pursue midi functionality or experiment tone.js.
-I chose to work with tone - it's amazing!
+Building in a sprint, I found myself in a place facing a fork in the road development-wise; pursue midi functionality or experiment with Tone.js.
+I chose to work with Tone - it's amazing!

 ### Unsolved Problems:
 - Tone's initial buffering can be a bit strange when loading larger files / samples.  setTimeout is helping here for the time being.
 I'd like to work in a slicker implementation...